Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

 - [ ] It can be used to configure the application services.
 - [x] It can ensure that middleware runs before or after middleware added by libraries at the start or end of the app's request processing pipeline.
-- [ ] It can specify how the app respondes to HTTP requests.
+- [ ] It can specify how the app responds to HTTP requests.
 - [ ] It can specify how the app makes requests to HTTP.

 #### Q73.
 You want to match interfaces of different classes. which design pattern best fits this objective?